Pope-Waverley: Models

-The 1904 Pope-Waverley Edison Battery Wagon was a runabout model with 48-cell Edison batteries.
+The 1904 Pope-Waverley Edison Battery Wagon, model 28, was a runabout model with 48-cell Edison batteries.
 It could seat 2 passengers and sold for US$2250.
 The electric motor was situated at the rear of the car.

 The 1904 Pope-Waverley Tonneau was a tonneau model.
 It could seat 5 passengers and sold for US$1800.
 Twin electric motors were situated at the rear of the car, producing 3 hp each with a special 12 hp overload mode.
 The armored wood-framed car used 40 batteries and could reach 15 mph.